ormizj/CouponProjectStage1/README.md

 # CouponProject
-The coupon project created by: Or Mizrahi, Shay Yadin, Jonathan Kaspi.
+The Coupon Project created by: Or Mizrahi, Shay Yadin, Jonathan Kaspi.

 GradeProject - The file of the project's code.